natalie-kate/date-night/README.md

 -   Ability to contact owner

 -   Timer to ensure user answers the question    instinctively and not overthinking it.

+-  Timer changes colour as time goes down and flashes at 0 to warn user they are nearly out of time.

+- When timer stops flashing 0, time is up, the user gets the option to start again.

 -   If user gets result of getting food delivered there are links to Uber Eats, Deliveroo and Just Eat.
+Likewise with the other staying in results, there are useful links too.

 -   If users initial option is Go out.
 Then their result will have a google map showing them where the cinema, or restaurants or clubs etc are.
+This can either be via the use my location button or by area of their choice via the input box.

+-  On the map, the markers will show name and address of place when clicked and when another is clicked will close the current info and open the new one.

--   On successful submission of contact form there is a personalised confirmation modal.
+-   On successful submission of contact form there is a personalised confirmation modal and submit button changes to sent.

    #### Features to implement in the future